Basis is a nonprofit applied research organization with two mutually reinforcing goals.

 Yair Shenfeld is a research scientist (part-time) at Basis.
 He is an assistant professor of applied mathematics at Brown University.
 Currently he works on generative modeling and optimal transport.

 Yichao Liang is a research intern at Basis and a PhD student at the Computational and Biological Learning Lab (CBL) at Cambridge, supervised by Adrian Weller.
-He also collaborates closely with amazing people from the Computational Cognitive Science group (CoCoSci) at MIT and the Visual Geometry Group (VGG) at Oxford.
-His research focuses on the complementary goals of developing generally competent embodied agents (AGI) and understanding human intelligence.
+His research focuses on the complementary goals of understanding and developing generalist agents, drawing on diverse traditions in AI research, including formal languages, probabilistic modeling, deep learning, and planning.

 Yixiu Zhao